-Another cause of high bills is trying to heat a home with poor insulation.
+Another cause of high bills is trying to heat a home with poor insulation especially during a harsh winter.
 Check your EPC certificate to see how well insulated your home is.
 If you’re a homeowner, you may be able to get a government grant to install energy saving home improvements such as better insulation.
 This can save you money in the long run.

 What can you do if your energy bill is still too high?